 3 Most Common Retirement Pitfalls We See Shell Professionals Make

 As you near retirement, your choices can make a massive difference in your taxes during retirement and the funds you will have.
-Remember that the amount you save leading up to retirement is only one piece of many needed to secure financial independence after you leave Shell.
+Remember that the amount you save leading up to retirement is only one piece of the many needed to secure financial independence after you leave Shell.

 1) Missing Out on Shell Benefits